tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@4k45hv3rm4/index.md

 ### introduction

-I am a Fourth year Computer Science Student and Tech enthusiast skilled in Python, Django , Javascript .
-MY Journey in this #TTJC Challenge has been awesome , It's like a guy who could not deploy a single web app on heroku to filling all the clusters available in mmy free heroku account .
+I am a Final year Computer Science Student and Tech enthusiast skilled in Python, Django , Javascript .
+My Journey in this #TTJC Challenge has been awesome , It's like a guy who could not deploy a single web app on heroku to filling all the clusters available in my free heroku account .
 I Love when a web app made by me get's live .
 It motivates me to do more ...

 ## why are you taking this challenge?